niktekusho/open-dictionary/docs/env-vars.md

 ## `OD_USER_DB_NAME`

 This is the variable that contains the name of the database the user service must use (MongoDB server).

+## `OD_ADMIN_PSW`

+This is the variable that contains the password of the demo 'admin' user.
+Useful for testing.